gvdb/crowns/README.md

 * Sets of Troops on a rally point must always be a pair of cards
 * Newly rallied Troops may be placed face down to conceal the Troop strength and suit to the opposing player.
 Troops already face up must remain face up i.e. they have been “scouted”
 * Troops can be rallied in the following ways:
-    + If placed on an empty rally point, Troops must be placed as a pair
+    + As a pair on an empty rally point
-    + To replace an existing pair on a rally point (recall existing pair to Stronghold)
+    + As a pair to replace an existing pair on a rally point (recall existing pair to Stronghold)
-    + To replace one card of an existing pair (recall replaced card to Stronghold)
+    + As a single card to replace one card of an existing pair (recall replaced card to Stronghold)
-* If Troops are scouted, recalled, and rallied again, they may be placed face down if the player chooses
+* If Troops are scouted and then recalled, they may be placed face down if rallied again

 ## Raids
 ### Pass Troops
-* Troops in front of your Throne must be used to raid the opponent’s Keep, and troops in front of your Keep must be used to raid the opponent’s Throne
+* Troops in front of the Throne must be used to raid the opponent’s Keep, and troops in front of the Keep must be used to raid the opponent’s Throne
 * You can’t perform the raid action on the opponent’s Throne or Keep unless you have troops rallied in front of your Keep or Throne, respectively
 * All Troops must be turned face up to use in a raid (defense or offense).
 The cards only need to be turned face up when strength and suit are compared (see below) i.e. if the attacking player can’t pass the outermost troops the defending player doesn’t need to reveal their innermost troops
 * To pass a set of defending troops the attacking troops must meet the following requirements: